catdeal3r/ChromeX/README.md

 </div>

+> [!Important]
+> Update: this project is dying as I am planning to switch to a more personalized, productivity based setup for my studies.

 - **What's this?**: This is a combination of ChromeOS, Material 3 Design, and GNOME, all put together with quickshell on niri.
 - **This looks cool; should I use it?**: Not yet.
 Many things are not complete, including a settings menu, network and bluetooth menus, and calendar.
 It's best if you wait until those have been made.